Invariance principle and non-compact center foliations: Introduction

 \end{definition}

 This holds for instance when the center leaves are compact and form a fiber bundle.
-There is an important class of examples, called \emph{discretized Anosov flows} \cite{BFFP, santiago} which are quasi-isometric in the center, but have non compact one-dimensional center leaves; for these systems, each center-leaf is individually fixed, i.e: $f(x)\in \cW^c(x)$ for every $x\in M$.
+There is an important class of partially hyperbolic diffeomorphisms, called \emph{discretized Anosov flows} \cite{BFFP, santiago} which are quasi-isometric in the center, but have non compact one-dimensional center leaves; for these systems, each center-leaf is individually fixed, i.e: $f(x)\in \cW^c(x)$ for every $x\in M$.
 Perturbations of the time-one map of Anosov flows are of this kind.

 Given an arc $\gamma$ that connects two points $x,y$ inside a leaf of $\cW^u$, one defines the unstable holonomy between neighborhoods of $x$ and $y$ inside $\cW^c(x)$ and $\cW^c(y)$.
 The holonomy does not extend in general to the whole center leaves; indeed for $z\in M$, the manifolds $\cW^c(z)$ and $\cW^u(z)$ may have several intersections.
 However when $f$ is quasi-isometric in the center, this does not hold for a large set of points $z$ and there exist global holonomies.
+This is stated in the next theorem which it is interesting on its own.

-\begin{proposition} Let $f$ be a partially hyperbolic, dynamically coherent, quasi-isometric in the center, $C^1$ diffeomorphism and $\mu$ be an $f$-invariant measure.
+\begin{ltheorem} Let $f$ be a partially hyperbolic, quasi-isometric in the center, $C^1$ diffeomorphism and $\mu$ be an $f$-invariant measure.
 Then there exists a full measure set $X\subset M$ such that for any $x,y\in X$ with $\cW^{cu}(x)=\cW^{cu}(y)$ the following holds: